-Joseph Haydn received a small portion of his fee for the time being, as was customary back then, in temperaments such as wine (the princely administrator received 18 "Forchtensteiner buckets" a year, that was the equivalent of 1,566 liters).
-Haydn was this city and the wine culture of the Burgenland very connected and the noble drops from this area were among his favorite wines, Therefore, he later paid off as Hofkapellmeister a 30-member band a larger part of his now doubled salary (800 guilders annually) until his death as a deputy from the princely wineries in the community Donnerskirchen.
+Joseph Haydn received a small portion of his fee initially, as was customary at the time, in kind, such as wine (the princely administrator received 18 “Liechtenstein buckets” annually, this was the equivalent of 1,566 liters).
+Haydn was this city and the wine culture of the Burgenland very connected and the noble wines from this area were among his favorite wines, That is why he later had a larger part of his doubled salary (800 guilders annually) paid out as court director of a princely cellar in the parish of Donnerskirchen until he died.

-There was among others named after the reformer famous Lutherwein stored and the present there "Haydn barrel" reminiscent of the artist.
-Prince Nikolaus Esterházy (1714-1790) offered Joseph Haydn one day to pay his fee in gold ducats instead of the wine deputy.
-But Haydn refused indignantly, because he did not want to give up the “liquid salary”, it was more important to him than gold.
-In old age Haydn received one more from the prince Malaga He also credited the enjoyment of this wine with the "excellent preservation of his life".
-Wine has positively influenced and inspired Haydn in creating his immortal works.
+There was among other things the famous after the reformer Lutherwein stored and the “Haydn barrel” located there today is reminiscent of the artist.
+One day Prince Nikolaus Esterházy (1714-1790) offered Joseph Haydn to pay his fee in full in gold ducats instead of the wine deposit.
+But Haydn indignantly refused, because he did not want to do without the “liquid salary”, it was more important to him than gold.
+In old age, Haydn often received one from the prince Malaga he gave the enjoyment of this wine as "excellent preservation of his life".
+Wine has influenced and inspired Haydn positively in the creation of his immortal works.
 His students included Ludwig van Beethoven (1770-1827).
-In homage to the composer was the "Association for the promotion of the Eisenstadt wine industry" of the brand wine "The Creation" was created as white wine (Pinot Blanc) and as red wine ( Blaufränkisch ) and pressed according to strict rules.
+As a tribute to the composer, the "Association for the Promotion of the Eisenstadt Wine Industry" brand wine "The Creation" created as white wine (Pinot Blanc) and as red wine ( Blaufränkisch ) and pressed according to strict rules.